cloudsoft/brooklyn-terraform/README.md

 ### Terraform Drift Managing

-One challenge when managing infrastructure as code is drift.
+One challenge when managing infrastructure as code is **drift**.
 Drift is the term for when the real-world state of your infrastructure differs from the state defined in your configuration.
-Apache Brooklyn collaborates with Terraform to report the status of the  managed infrastructure accurately.
-Apache Brooklyn uses the `terraform plan` command JSON output to extract information relevant to the situation the deployment is in and how it got there.
+AMP collaborates with Terraform to report the status of the  managed infrastructure accurately.
+AMP uses the `terraform plan` command JSON output to extract information relevant to the situation the deployment is in and how it got there.
 That information is analyzed and the conclusions are displayed by the `tf.plan` sensor.
 The `tf.plan` sensors contains key-value pairs, containing, the plan state, resources that were changed, outputs that were changed and the type of change.

-Apache Brooklyn inspects the Terraform deployment every 30 seconds and updates the sensors and the Brooklyn managed entities.
+AMP inspects the Terraform deployment every 30 seconds and updates the sensors and the Brooklyn managed entities.

 **Note:** If you are using AWS, be aware that some AWS have dynamic properties that refresh every time terraform checks their state.
-This ments that terraform will report a continuous drift.
+This means that terraform will report a continuous drift.
 An example of such a dynamic property is:
 ```hcl
  ebs_block_device {
     device_name = "/dev/sda1"